cairo-book/cairo-book/src/ch04-02-references-and-snapshots.md

 {{#rustdoc_include ../listings/ch04-understanding-ownership/no_listing_09_snapshots/src/lib.cairo:function_call}}
 ```

 The `@arr1` syntax lets us create a snapshot of the value in `arr1`.
-Because a snapshot is an immutable view of a value, the value it points to cannot be modified through the snapshot, and the value it refers to will not be dropped once the snapshot stops being used.
+Because a snapshot is an immutable view of a value at a specific point in time, the usual rules of the linear type system are not enforced.
+In particular, snapshot variables are always `Drop`, never `Destruct`, even dictionary snapshots.

 Similarly, the signature of the function uses `@` to indicate that the type of the parameter `arr` is a snapshot.
 Let’s add some explanatory annotations: